Moritz-Steinle/TSF-Transformer-ARIMA-Comparison/README.md

 The real-world data used is the ground dryness of a potted plant that is watered roughly every 6 days.
 This results in a one-dimensional, seasonal dataset.

+# Dependencies
+- Python <= 3.9: Incompatible due to language features from 3.10
+- Python >= 3.11: Not compatible due to pytorch-forecasting not compatible with > 3.10.

 # Installation
 1. Clone the repository
 2. Create venv: `python -m venv <your-venv-name>`